Local data in Angular Grid component

 }

-On the server side, there is a method named GetData within the HomeController that contains the grid’s data source.
-When the button is clicked, an Fetch request is sent to fetch the data from the server and bind it to the Grid component.
+On the server side, the GetData method within the HomeController contains the grid’s data source.
+When the button is clicked, a Fetch request retrieves data from the server and binds it to the Grid component.

 public class HomeController : Controller